strongloop/strongloop.com2/_posts/2017-06-15-loopback-as-an-event-publisher.md

 1493572785: Opening ipv6 listen socket on port 1883.
 ```

-2. Start the client app
+2. Start the client app.

 ```bash
 $ node client.js
 created consumer.....
 ```

-Note: To make things more interesting we start another non Node.js consumer listening to the same topic.
+**Note:** To make things more interesting we start another non Node.js consumer listening to the same topic.

 ```bash
 $ mosquitto_sub -h localhost  -p 1883 -t /v1/subutest
 ```

-3. Checking the broker logs shows that 2 clients have connected to it:
+3. Check the broker logs shows that 2 clients have connected to it.

 ```bash
 1493572839: New connection from 127.0.0.1 on port 1883.